SSWorld72/Fix-MSAL-Graph-Exchange-Collision/README.md

 If you've ever tried to script automating both Microsoft 365 Exchange and Entra ID (Graph) together, you've likely hit one of these fatal walls:

 1. **The Classic MSAL DLL Collision (PowerShell 5.1)** Because Windows PowerShell 5.1 runs a single AppDomain, whichever module you load first locks its version of `Microsoft.Identity.Client.dll` into memory.
 When the second module loads, it violently crashes with `Method not found: '...
-WithBroker ...'` 或 `CouldNotAutoloadMatchingModule`。
+WithBroker ...'` or `CouldNotAutoloadMatchingModule`。

 2. **The WAM Broker `NullReferenceException` (PowerShell 7)** If you migrate to PowerShell 7 to utilize `.NET Core AssemblyLoadContext` (which correctly isolates the conflicting DLLs), `ExchangeOnlineManagement` V3.4+ introduces a highly-flawed native Web Account Manager (WAM) integration.